Progress-Think: Semantic Progress Reasoning for Vision-Language Navigation: Experiments

 \subsubsection{Impact of Different Executed Action Steps}

 To assess how many actions should be executed per prediction, we compare different execution lengths while keeping the PG-VLA prediction horizon fixed to three actions.
 As shown in Table \ref{tab:action}, executing only one action leads to short-sighted behavior and frequent re-planning, resulting in higher navigation errors.
-Executing two actions provides moderate improvement, but still underutilizes the predicted action sequence.
 Executing all three predicted actions achieves the best performance across all metrics, suggesting that longer execution enables more stable decision-making and better use of progress-aware guidance.